 We utilize a lattice model to determine the fair market value of the warrants accounted for as liabilities.
-The 1,570,565 warrants issued in connection with a 2010 bridge financing and 375,000 warrants issued in connection with a 2010 debt financing were accounted for as derivative liabilities in connection with the price protection provisions of the warrants in compliance with ASC 815.
-There were 133,474 additional warrants issued in the first quarter of 2011 and an additional 143,700 warrants in the first quarter of 2012 as a result of the LPC share issuance triggering the anti-dilution clause in the original warrant agreement.
+The warrants issued in the second quarter of 2013 resulted in the issuance of 4,254,387 warrants and a warrant derivative liability of \$1,485,313.
+There was an additional 143,700 warrants in the first quarter of 2012 as a result of the LPC share issuance triggering the anti-dilution clause in the original warrant agreement and an additional 97,828 related to the second quarter of 2013 equity financing.
 The lattice model accommodates the probability of exercise price adjustment features as outlined in the warrant agreements.
-We recorded an unrealized gain of \$1,360,160 resulting from the change in the fair value of the warrant derivative liability for 2012.
-Under the terms of the warrant agreement, at any time while the warrant is outstanding, the exercise price per share can be reduced to the price per share of future subsequent equity sales of our common stock or common stock equivalents that is lower than the exercise price per share as stated in the warrant agreement.
+We recorded an unrealized gain of \$875,041 resulting from the change in the fair value of the warrant derivative liability for 2013.
+Under the terms of the warrant agreement, at any time while the warrant is outstanding, the exercise price per share can be reduced to the price per share of future subsequent equity sales of our common stock or common stockequivalents that is lower than the exercise price per share as stated in the warrant agreement.